zpolina/pcombinators/README.md

 * Write native parsers for frequently occurring strings.
 See `primitives.py` for a canonical and a fast implementation of integer and float parsing.

+I LOVE YOU, BECAUSE YOU WRIGHT SUCH AN AWESOME CODE